ShandelleLeigh/xml_to_sql/README.md

 # xml_to_sql
-Script that compares two XML documents and outputs an SQL command to make updates to database.
+Ruby script that compares two XML documents and outputs an SQL command to make updates to database.

+Uses 'Nokogiri' to parse XML and 'Colorize' for fun.